saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 Layer 5 directly enables **Permitted (P)**: from 2/6 to 6/6.

-The two-point improvement reflects the addition of contextual ABAC on top of RBAC:
+The four-point improvement reflects the addition of contextual ABAC on top of RBAC:
-- **Point 1:** Contextual evaluation considers time, location, device, and purpose—not just identity
+- **Points 1-2:** Contextual evaluation considers time, location, device, and purpose—not just identity
-- **Point 2:** HITL workflows provide safe escalation paths for decisions exceeding policy confidence
+- **Points 3-4:** HITL workflows provide safe escalation paths for decisions exceeding policy confidence

 Combined, these capabilities enable agents to operate in clinical contexts where RBAC alone would either over-permit (allowing risky access) or under-permit (blocking legitimate use).
 Contextual governance finds the appropriate middle ground.